adamcameron/cfml24h/chapters/03-types.md

 writeOutput("Today is #now()#"); // Today is Today is {ts '2015-01-24 14:30:30'}
 ````

 `now()` returns a date, but to interpolate it, the expression's value needs to be a string, so CFML will automatically convert the date into a string (resulting in that rather unwieldy "{ts '2015-01-24 14:30:30'}").
 This demonstrates CFML's automatic casting can be a bit "generic", hence using `dateFormat()` in the first example  to make the output more human readable.
-As you probably worked out `dateFormat()` takes a date value and converts it to a string, using the second argument as a formatting string.
+As you probably worked out `dateFormat()` converts a date object to a string, using the argument as a formatting string.

 Note that CFML cannot automatically coerce any aribitrary type back to a string.
 It won't coerce an array or a struct, for argument's sake: